nrwl/nx/docs/shared/tools-workspace-generators.md

 ![](/shared/vscode-schematics-debug.png)

-## Workspace generator utilities
+## Workspace Generator Utilities

-The `@nrwl/workspace` package provides many utility functions that can be used in schematics to help with modifying files, reading and updating configuration files, and working with an Abstract Syntax Tree (AST).
+The `@nrwl/devkit` package provides many utility functions that can be used in schematics to help with modifying files, reading and updating configuration files, and working with an Abstract Syntax Tree (AST).